zynayumi/libzynayumi/README.md

 - **Seq level 0 to 15**: level of the voice.
 The final level is obtained by multiplying it with the envelope level.
 Ranges from 0 to 15.

+- **Seq tone on 0 to 15**: whether the tone is on or off.
+Only valid during the tone duration time as set by the *Tone time* parameter.

+- **Seq noise on 0 to 15**: whether the noise is on or off.
+Only valid during the noise duration time as set by the *Noise time* parameter.

 - **Seq tempo**: tempo in bpm considered to calculate the frequency of the sequencer.
 Ranges from 30 to 300.